Henry-Cantrell/Henry-Cantrell/README.md

 Hi, my name is Henry Cantrell!

 I'm an associate software developer at Codemettle.
-I'm also a Computer Science student at the University of North Georgia, with an intended graduation date of 8/2023.
+I'm also a Compsci junior at the University of North Georgia, with an intended graduation date of 8/2023.

 I consider myself a web development enthusiast.
 My current skills are in: